nolansmith/demo-ask-it-app/README.md

 ### Seed Fake Data (optional)
 `npm run seed`

+### UnSeed Fake Data (optional)
+`npm run unseed`

 ### Undo Database Set Up (remove all data, if you want fresh start)
 `npm run rollback`

 ## Deployment

-### Local
+### Using .env variables
-- If deploying locally and using .env for config variables, npm server script in `package.json` should be:
+- If deploying to production using .env for config variables (like on a VM or your machine), npm `server:prod` script in `package.json` should be:
-`"server": "cross-env DEPLOYMENT_HAS_VARS=no NODE_ENV=production node ./prod/server/index.js"`
+`"server:prod": "cross-env DEPLOYMENT_HAS_VARS=no NODE_ENV=production node ./prod/server/index.js"`

-### Remote
+- Development mode already uses the .env file

+### Using deployment variables (like Heroku)
-- If deploying remotely and the service will hold the config variables, like mine on Heroku, npm server script in `package.json` should be:
+- If a cloud production environment will maintain process variables, npm `server:prod` script in `package.json` should be:
-`"server": "cross-env DEPLOYMENT_HAS_VARS=yes NODE_ENV=production node ./prod/server/index.js"`
+`"server:prod": "cross-env DEPLOYMENT_HAS_VARS=yes NODE_ENV=production node ./prod/server/index.js"`
-- Note: this project is set up for a deployment to Heroku, you may have to alter "start" and "build" scripts
+- Note: this project is set up for a deployment to Heroku, hence the `server:prod:heroku` script, so if using that you won't have to edit anything in `package.json`

 ## Starting